mawinkler/c1-playground/README.md

 The Open Policy Agent (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.

+You don’t have to write policies on your own at the beginning of your journey, OPA and Gatekeeper both have excellent community libraries.
+You can have a look, fork them, and use them in your organization from here, [OPA](https://github.com/open-policy-agent/library), and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper-library) libraries.

 ### Example Policy: Registry Whitelisting

 ```sh